 In the MAEPH program, you'll experience mentored, meaningful internships.
 We work with strong organizations to curate positive internship experiences for our students.

-The MAEPH grad students’ experiences doing their internships in arts and humanities organizations
+The ENPH grad students’ experiences doing their internships in arts and humanities organizations

 Landing their internships